A Simple and Scalable Graph Neural Network for Large Directed Graphs: Introduction

-\textbf{Contributions. } First, we address the following research question: \textbf{Q1. } \textit{To what extent do node representations (aggregated features vs. adjacency lists) and edge directions (directed vs. undirected) affect node classification quality?} \seiji{To answer this question, we conduct experiments using various existing methods including state-of-the-art methods on eight directed graphs.} The experiments demonstrate that classification results highly depend on the characteristics of graphs, e.g., methods using edge directions perform well on a graph in which the prediction target is publication years (\texttt{arxiv-year} \cite{lim2021large}) and methods ignoring edge directions perform well on a graph in which the prediction target is research fields (\texttt{ogbn-arxiv} \cite{hu2020ogb}).
-Hence, we address the following research question: \textbf{Q2. } \textit{Can we adaptively choose the best combination of node representations and edge directions for each dataset?} To answer this question, we propose a simple yet holistic method, \textbf{A2DUG}, that leverages all combinations of node representation variants in directed and undirected graphs, as illustrated in Figure \ref{fg:01_framework}.
+First, we address the following research question: \textbf{Q1. } \textit{To what extent do node representations (aggregated features vs. adjacency lists) and edge direction awareness (directed vs. undirected) affect node classification quality?} To answer this question, we conduct experiments using various existing methods including state-of-the-art methods on $13$ various directed graphs.
+The experiments demonstrate that no existing method stably obtains the state-of-the-art classification results since the results highly depend on the characteristics of graphs, e.g., edge direction-aware methods perform well on a graph in which the prediction target is publication years (\texttt{arxiv-year} \cite{lim2021large}) and edge direction-unaware methods perform well on a graph in which the prediction target is research fields (\texttt{ogbn-arxiv} \cite{hu2020ogb}).
+Hence, we address the following research question: \textbf{Q2. } \textit{Can we adaptively choose the best combination of node representations and edge direction awareness for each dataset?} To answer this question, we propose a simple yet holistic method, \textbf{A2DUG}, that leverages all combinations of node representations in directed and undirected graphs, as illustrated in Figure \ref{fg:01_framework}.
 Further, it achieves high scalability by adopting precomputation-based GNNs \cite{wu2019simplifying,maurya2021improving}.
-We summarize key insights through our experiments as follows. \begin{itemize} \item Our empirical study demonstrates that no existing methods stably perform well across datasets since they use only either combination of node representations and edge directions. \item By incorporating both aggregated features and adjacency lists in directed/undirected graphs into the model training, the performance of \textsc{A2DUG} is robust against various datasets.
-Surprisingly, it achieves better results than state-of-the-art methods with large margins in \texttt{arxiv-year, snap-patents,} and \texttt{wiki}, despite its simple architecture.
-This is because A2DUG can adaptively combine and control the effects from aggregated features and adjacency lists in directed/undirected graphs rather than simply selecting either combination. \item A2DUG scales well to the largest dataset \texttt{wiki} having more than $0.3$ billion edges because it adopts scalable batchwise training, similarly to precomputation-based GNNs. \end{itemize}
+Finally, we explore a potential model architecture extension and show the validity of A2DUG's model design.